MrMiniou/ICS4U_2021-2022/ICS3U/Days 10-11/Note 5 - Exception Handling.md

 An **exception** is a problem that occurs while a program is running.
 When an exception occurs in Python, it is **raised**.
 When this happens and your program doesn't handle it, the program terminates abruptly.

-In order to avoid a program from terminating abruptly, you should consider possible exceptions that could occur in your program.
+In order to avoid a program from terminating abruptly, we should consider possible exceptions that could occur in your program.

 Here is an example of a method that handles a division by zero error.